tc39/notes/meetings/2026-05/may-21.md

 ### Speaker's Summary of Key Points

-* Consensus was obtained for PR #61—supporting cross-realm imports of module sources
 * Further discussion on structs proposal identity will be undertaken further before making changes to the module source identity model to ensure alignment

 ### Conclusion

-* List
-* of
-* things
+* Consensus was obtained for PR #61—supporting cross-realm imports of module sources

 ## Continuation: RegExp Buffer Boundaries